transferz/dev-assignment-be/README.md

 ## Business logic

 Additional functionality needed:
-* On each "Add new passenger" REST request, service should calculate amount of passengers per flight.
+* On each "Add new passenger" REST request, the service should calculate the amount of passengers per flight:
-  * If amount of passengers per some flight became 150 or more, new flight should be added into DB
+  * If the amount of passengers on a flight becomes higher than 150 (amount should be externally configurable), a new flight should be added into the database
   * New flight can have null origin and destination airports, also arrival time as well
-  * New flight should have departure datetime of the moment of last passenger was added
+  * New flight should have departure date & time of the moment of last passenger was added
-  * It will be great to have max amount of passengers configurable from application.yml file
   * Note: Passenger.flightCode field will be helpful

 ## Notes
-* Please implement all part of the service with best performance
+* Please implement all part of the service with performance in mind
-* Do not forget that service can receive many requests at the same moment
+* Keep in mind that the service can receive parallel requests
 * Remember that good tests cover negative scenarios as well
-* You have any questions fell free to ask them, we are here to help you
+* You have any questions feel free to ask them, we are here to help you
 * Do not forget to re-read the task to be sure every topic is covered
 * Good luck!